 First we look at the queuing behavior of a single link carrying GFR-traffic.
-In order to reflect the best-effort characteristics of the GFR service the bandwidth available for the connection is set to 1/3 of the PCR, that should fulfill the bandwidth requirement of the reference traffic stream.
+In order to reflect the best-effort characteristics of the GFR service the bandwidth available for the connection is set to 1/3 of the PCR, which should fulfill the bandwidth requirement of the reference traffic stream.
+The coefficient of variation of the available bandwidth is c=1.0.
 Figure 6 shows the conditional frame loss probability for eligible and non-eligible frames in dependence of the LBO.
 Lower LBO values mean that even in the case of low buffer occupancy non-eligible frames are discarded.
 Thus, eligible frames are served with higher reliability and suffer lower loss.
 But on the other hand the transmission buffer for the whole traffic stream is reduced by preferential treatment of the eligible frames, which leads to a reduction of the total throughput of the system.
+Thus, the functionality of the GFR service depends on the proper dimensioning of the LBO.

-Figure 6: functionality of the GFR service.
+Figure 6: Functionality of the GFR service.